CJAndrew84/REST.wise_Scripting/20250901_CDEvsEDMS/README.md

 ---

-Single vs Federated CDEs
+## Single vs Federated CDEs

 A common misconception is that a CDE is always one big platform where everything lives.
 In reality, ISO 19650 allows for two models:

-1. Single Repository CDE
+### Single Repository CDE

 One platform, all participants onboarded.

-Pros:
+#### Pros:

-Clean, simple governance
+- Clean, simple governance

-Everyone working in the same environment
+- Everyone working in the same environment

-Great for single-party projects or where the final handover is paper-based (booo)
+- Great for single-party projects or where the final handover is paper-based (booo)

-Cons:
+#### Cons:

-Expensive licensing if many external parties need access
+- Expensive licensing if many external parties need access

-Heavy onboarding burden (training, permissions, ongoing support)
+- Heavy onboarding burden (training, permissions, ongoing support)

-Doesn’t always fit when different stakeholders already have entrenched systems
+- Doesn’t always fit when different stakeholders already have entrenched systems

-2. Federated / Connected Systems CDE
+### Federated / Connected Systems CDE

 Different parties use different systems (design in ProjectWise, contractors in ACC, client on SharePoint).
 As long as they’re linked with agreed rules, metadata standards, and state transitions, they collectively form the CDE.

-Pros:
+#### Pros:

-Lets each party use tools they already know (less training pain)
+- Lets each party use tools they already know (less training pain)

-Flexible and scalable for complex, multi-organisation projects
+- Flexible and scalable for complex, multi-organisation projects

-Avoids forcing “one system to rule them all” when that’s not realistic
+- Avoids forcing “one system to rule them all” when that’s not realistic

-Easier to meet diverse client/contractor IT and security policies
+- Easier to meet diverse client/contractor IT and security policies

-Cons:
+#### Cons:

-Governance overhead — you need clear rules on what lives where
+- Governance overhead — you need clear rules on what lives where

-Risk of EDMSs sneaking in and being mistaken for the CDE
+- Risk of EDMSs sneaking in and being mistaken for the CDE

-Metadata and audit trails can get lost in transfers if rules aren’t tight
+- Metadata and audit trails can get lost in transfers if rules aren’t tight

-Higher chance of disputes if two systems claim to be the “single source of truth”
+- Higher chance of disputes if two systems claim to be the “single source of truth”

 Using an EDMS inside a federated setup isn’t a problem, as long as its role is defined and the governance keeps states and auditability intact.
 The issue is only when the EDMS is treated as the CDE.

 ---

-What’s Out There — and Who Passes the “True CDE” Test?
+## What’s Out There — and Who Passes the “True CDE” Test?

-Legend:
+### Legend:

-True CDE (when configured) = CDE-capable platforms that meet ISO 19650 with proper setup
+**True CDE** (when configured) = CDE-capable platforms that meet ISO 19650 with proper setup

-CDE Simulation/Partial = Can mimic or partially support, but not fully ISO-compliant
+**CDE Simulation/Partial** = Can mimic or partially support, but not fully ISO-compliant

-EDMS only = Useful for storage and sharing, but not a CDE
+**EDMS only** = Useful for storage and sharing, but not a CDE

-### What’s Out There — and Who Passes the “True CDE” Test?

 | Platform | CDE Status | Where It Passes | Where It Fails | Capability Score | UI/UX Score | Practical Effectiveness | Best Used For |
 |----------|------------|-----------------|----------------|-----------------|-------------|-------------------------|---------------|